 Generating Leads or Search Engine Optimization?

 Among the significant challenges faced by SaaS companies, when it comes to optimizing content, is deciding on whether to gate the content to generate leads, or leave it as open as it is for SEO purpose.
 In case you decide to gate the content to generate leads, then you might not want search tools to index the content directly.
 Not unless you want the targeted audience to find the content through Bing or Google and eventually bypass the step of filling in their contact details.

 On the other hand, if your content is SEO focused, you need to answer the questions from your potential customers while ensuring the content is leveraged for indexing by search tools for purposes of attracting those customers to your website.
 For that case, you can leave your content open.

 Selecting the Appropriate Keywords

-Since you already have in-depth knowledge about your audience, you can now come up a checklist of technical as well as non-technical branded keywords that they are likely to search for whenever they would wish to look up your SaaS Company.
-On matters to do with the selection of keywords, it is advisable for you to focus much on the niche, which is referred to as long-tail keywords by those in the industry.
+Since you already have in-depth knowledge about your audience, you can now come up with a checklist of technical as well as non-technical branded keywords that they are likely to search for whenever they would wish to look up your SaaS Company.
+On matters to do with the selection of keywords, you should focus much on the niche, which is referred to as long-tail keywords by those in the industry.

 Tools such as Spyfu, SEMRush, and Google Keyword Planner provide for testing of your list of keywords to determine the ones with the potential of generating significant traffic.
 With the curated keyword list in hand, then you can begin to incorporate the keywords naturally all over your site to enhance the chances of being ranked high on SERPs for those specific keywords.
 The choice of the relevant keywords and their incorporation all over the site is likely to alert more audience about your SaaS Company and improve on conversion rates.